amaxwell/tlutility/GettingStarted.md

 title: Getting Started
 layout: default
 ---

-# This page only provides a limited feature overview.
-Please use the Help menu to access TeX Live Utility's documentation.
+**This page only provides a limited feature overview.
+Please use the Help menu to access TeX Live Utility's documentation**

-# Introduction
+## Introduction

 The primary feature of TeX Live Utility is updating a MacTeX installation.
 When first launching the program, this is the screen that will be visible: